Felipefury/8-Ball-Pool-Guide-Line/README.md

 </p>

 **en-US**
 > Created to help 8 ball pool.
-We will contact you after confirming your purchase.
+We also have a free version, if you don't to buy the hack if you can use it as you want.
+But if you buy,  we will contact you after confirming your purchase.
 If you have any trouble, do a issue, any question? go to discord and we are ready to help you.

 **pt-BR**
 > Criado para ajudar no 8 ball pool.
-Entraremos em contato apos a confirmação da compra.
+Nós também temos uma versão gratuita, caso não queira comprar o hack pode usa-la a vontade.
+Mas se você comprar entraremos em contato apos a confirmação da compra.
 Se você tiver algum problema, crie um issue, alguma pergunta? vá ao discord e estaremos prontos para te ajudar.

 Link to Purchase: [Shoppy!](https://shoppy.gg/product/NJzfO9I)
 ***we also accept bitcoin***